RishabhRD/rs-stl/README.md

 might require multiple passes, backward iteration or random access to given sequence.

-Currently Rust lacks abstractions to represent these kind of linear sequences and algorithms which are very common in day to day programming.
-As a workaround, rust implements algorithms like `sort` on slice type `[T]` and use implicit conversion for its working.
+Currently Rust lacks abstractions/traits to represent these kind of linear sequences and thus generic algorithms over them.
+As a workaround, rust implements algorithms like `sort` on inbuilt slice type `[T]` and use implicit conversion trick for maintaining ergonomics.

 rs-stl removes the need of these tricks and provides ways to write true generic algorithms by introducing `Collection` trait and its refinements to empower